bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 * showing informations by toasts
 * using application context

-Assuming you are familiar with creating native android applications example below will be very easy.
+Assuming you are familiar with creating native Android applications example below will be very easy.
 Our app use one activity with simple  layout, that later is gonna be irrelevant.
 Start with private field that will be used with our activity:

 ~~~~java
 private Context mContext;